veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 ### Ideals

 With lenient regulations, people can open small business, and build products and services efficiently.
+Less regulations means less government involvement.
+Smaller government means less inefficiency.

 With freedom to change and innovate, there is always new technology, making things more efficient.